CandidOrg/Candid.GuideStarAPI.SDK/README.md

 ## API Getting Started Guide

 [Here](https://candid.my.salesforce.com/sfc/p/3h000001QSAr/a/3h000000TnBo/uQQygqyylOe2y81D9tCEgMJKCuHekZZ5aXDcrDoAvhQ)
 is our getting started guide.
-This will help you get an account setup.
+This will help you get your API Account and Subscription keys.

 ## Installation